ShivanKaul/drafts-451/draft-sahib-451-new-protocol-elements-01.md

 The status code as standardized by the IETF specifies the following elements {{RFC7725}} -

 - A server can return status code 451 to indicate that it is denying access to a resource or multiple resources on account of a legal demand.
+Note that while the introduction of {{RFC7725}} mentions that the legal demand for denial of access should be related to the resource being requested, the RFC's description does not make it clear that the resource being denied access to must be directly mentioned in the legal demand.
 - Responses using the status code SHOULD include an explanation in the response body of the details of the legal demand.
 - Responses SHOULD include a "Link" HTTP header field {{RFC8288}} whose value is a URI reference {{RFC3986}} identifying itself.
 The "Link" header field MUST have a "rel" parameter whose value is "blocked-by".
 The intent is that the header be used to identify the entity actually implementing blockage, not any other entity mandating it.

 # Recommendations

+- HTTP 451 SHOULD NOT be used by an operator to deny access to a resource on the basis of a legal demand that is not specific to the requested resource.
+- HTTP 451 SHOULD NOT be used by an operator to deny access to a resource on the basis of a policy specified by the operator (as opposed to a legal demand being placed on the operator).
 - In addition to the "blocked-by" header, an HTTP response with status code 451 SHOULD include another "Link" HTTP header field which has a "rel" parameter whose value is "blocking-authority".
 It's important to distinguish between the implementer of the block, and the authority that mandated the block in the first place.
 This is because these two organizations might not be the same - a government (the blocking authority) could force an Internet Service Provider (the implementer of the block) to deny access to a certain resource. {{IMPL_REPORT_DRAFT}} notes that  there is confusion amongst implementors of {{RFC7725}} about the meaning of the term "blocked-by", perhaps in part because of the example given {{ERRATA_ID-5181}} - it would be useful to explicitly include space for both, as both provide essential information about the legal block.
 - HTTP status code 451 is increasingly being used to deny access to resources based on geographical IP.
 The response SHOULD contain a provisional header with geographical scope of block.
-This scope SHOULD correspond to alpha-2 country code defined in {{ISO.3166-1}}.
+This scope SHOULD correspond to comma-separated list of alpha-2 country codes defined in {{ISO.3166-1}}.
 The rationale for keeping the geographical scope to country-level granularity is that most blocks are mandated by national governments {{IMPL_REPORT_DRAFT}}.
 In addition, as the serving of this status code is voluntary, there is value in not complicating the specification.

 # Security Considerations